shraddhaajit/virtual-camera-keyboard/README.md

 # virtual-camera-keyboard

-A virtual keyboard that uses computer vision to detect finger movements and translate them into text input.
-Built with Python and OpenCV, this project offers a modern, touchless alternative to traditional physical keyboards.
+This project is a virtual keyboard that uses computer vision to provide a touchless typing experience.
+Built with Python, OpenCV, and MediaPipe, it tracks your hand gestures in real-time to translate "air-taps" into typed text.
+It's a great example of a practical human-computer interface built with modern computer vision techniques.